edivaserman/accs-microservices-example/README.md

 Deploying the example to ACCS using Stack Manager
 =================================================

 Now that we've laid out the basics of enabling network connectivity let's return to the example.
-For simplicity the example build generates a single fat jar that contains all three services that you can select with an argument when you start up.
+For simplicity the build generates a single fat jar that contains all three services that you can select with an argument when you start up.

 Once you've cloned the source repository, cd into the top level folder and run `mvn clean package`.
 This will produce a deployable application archive that includes the fat jar plus any scripts required to run on ACCS.